 The SKO viewing figures represent the viewing behaviour of the Dutch population.

 The TAM provides information on how many people watched a program, when they watched and what their characteristics are.
-Viewing behaviour is estimated means of a panel of private homes, representative of all the Dutch homes, including non television households.
-The household panels are recruited from the Media Standard Survey, an establishment survey that also provides universes for weighting and panel control.
+Viewing behaviour is estimated by means of a panel of private homes, representative of all the Dutch homes, including non television households.
+The household panel members are recruited from the Media Standard Survey, an establishment survey that also provides universes for weighting and panel control.
 Viewing data is collected second-by-second by means of a metering system.
 Ratings are reported minute-by-minute for channels received in the Netherlands independent of the way their signal is distributed.

 > Click on the video below for an explanation of the Dutch TAM.

 Read more on the research design below.